Learn how to read your monthly statement so you can get the most from your RBC credit card.

 Your monthly statement includes a summary of all loyalty program activity from the current statement period in the “Rewards Summary" section.
 Information in this box will include your previous loyalty program balance, and “points" or “cashback" earned in the statement period, any redemptions, as well as your balance as of the end of the statement period.

 If you’ve loaded an offer to your debit or credit card, once you make your qualifying purchase, your cash savings offer will automatically appear as a credit on your credit card account statement or deposit on your bank account statement in as fast as 2 business days.
-Your bonus points offer will be deposited to your RBC Rewards account in as fast as 2 business days.
+Your bonus points offer will be deposited to your Avion Rewards account in as fast as 2 business days.

 Please refer to the offer details for the exact amount of time it will take to receive your bonus points.